 Each class in KS1 has two one-hour P.E. lessons per week focusing on dance, gymnastics or games both indoors and outside, weather permitting.

-Each lesson is based on a Big Idea and uses a variety of stimuli to inspire the children, including: stories, poems, professional performances, objects and emotions.
+Each lesson is based on our current topic and uses a variety of stimuli to inspire the children, including: stories, poems, professional performances, objects and emotions.
 The children love having the opportunity to build up a dance routine by learning a few basic moves and then using these to creatively choreograph dance sequences with their friends.
 It is always a joy to watch their final performances, boosting their confidence with lots of applause!

 P.E. lessons are taught outdoors whenever possible.
 All of our children in Reception and Key Stage 1 are expected to keep a P.E. kit in school consisting of: